zgompert/TimemaFusion/README.md

 I am using `dadi` (using python 3.9.7 to generate a complementary estimate of the origin time (divergence between haplotypes) for the *Perform* locus (see [gutenkunst 2009](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000695)).
 The model focuses on SNPs within *Perform* as called for *T. knulli* (not using the outgroup species as I did for `beast`).
 The model only considers *Perform* homozygotes from BCE.
 Everything is in /uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_fusion/dating_dadi/.
 I am working with vcf files, not site frequency spectra from *ANGSD*.

-Inspired by [](), the model assumes an ancestral population that is split into two groups (the two inversion types) that then diverge with genetic exchange (here this is recombination/gene conversion between inversion haplotypes).
+Inspired by [Bilschak 2022](https://www.biorxiv.org/content/10.1101/2022.09.15.508148v1), the model assumes an ancestral population that is split into two groups (the two inversion types) that then diverge with genetic exchange (here this is recombination/gene conversion between inversion haplotypes).
 The two groups (inversion haplotypes) can increase or decrease in size (which you can think of as selection; this occurs once after the split and then they stay at the new sizes = equilibrium).

 ```bash
 #!/bin/sh